 Gummy supplement reviews look simple on the surface—taste, texture, packaging, shipping.
 But if you've spent time in formulation rooms, on production floors, or in quality meetings, you know something customers don't: many reviews are describing manufacturing signals without realizing it.

-The unique lens most people miss is this: customer feedback on gummies functions like a massive, uncontrolled real-world stability study.
-It captures what happens after the product leaves the facility-heat in delivery trucks, humidity in bathrooms, repeated opening and closing, and pantry storage that isn’t exactly “cool and dry.”
+Here's the lens most people miss.
+Customer feedback on gummies functions like a massive, uncontrolled real-world stability study.
+It captures what happens after the product leaves the facility—heat in delivery trucks, humidity in bathrooms, repeated opening and closing, and pantry storage that isn't exactly “cool and dry.”
 When you read reviews with that perspective, patterns start to look less like opinions and more like early warnings.

 The blind spot: reviews are stability data in disguise

-That’s why gummies are especially revealing.
-They’re moisture-active systems, meaning relatively small shifts in moisture content or water activity (aᵥ) can change texture, coating performance, and the overall “feel” of the product.
+That's why gummies are especially revealing.
+They're moisture-active systems.
+Relatively small shifts in moisture content or water activity (aᵥ) can change texture, coating performance, and the overall “feel” of the product.

-So when you see a cluster of reviews describing the same physical defect, the right question often isn’t “Why are customers so picky?”
-It’s “Where is our margin too thin-formula, process, or packaging?”
+When a cluster of reviews describes the same physical defect, the right question isn't “Why are customers so picky?”
+It's “Where is our margin too thin—formula, process, or packaging?”

 Texture complaints that point to manufacturing realities